020 8542 7907 07703 608607 [email protected]

 Many people believe that there are two kinds of stress.
 Good stress and bad stress.
 Some people think that stress makes you creative.
 Others are of the opinion that it’s all in the mind and if you pull yourself together, you’ll get over it.

 The truth is very different.
-In his book “When The Body Says No”, Dr. Gabor Mate says that stress is a major factor in chronic illness.
-This video explains more about the body and emotion connection.
+In his book “When The Body Says No”, Dr. Gabor Mate says that stress is a major factor in chronic illness and for women (Please click the link) this may be especially relevant.

 Unfortunately, most of us have become so accustomed to living with stress that the word no longer means anything.